plausible/analytics/README.md

 ### License

 Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/plausible/analytics/blob/master/LICENSE.md).

+The only exception is our javascript tracker which gets included on your website.
+To avoid issues with AGPL virality, we've released the tracker under the MIT license.
+You can [find it here](https://github.com/plausible/analytics/blob/master/tracker/LICENSE.md).